 A 20-yard dumpster handles interior demolition projects, partial building teardowns, and smaller commercial renovations.
 Typical dimensions run approximately 22 feet long, 8 feet wide, and 4.5 feet high.
 This size works well for:

 Commercial construction dumpster rentals typically range from $300-$800 per week for 20-30 yard containers, varying by location and debris type.
-Expect pricing toward the lower end in rural areas and the higher end in major metropolitan markets.
+Rural areas hit the lower end.
+Major metro markets, the higher end.

 For substantial commercial demolition—full floor renovations, significant structural work, or multi-room teardowns—30-yard containers provide adequate capacity without requiring constant swaps.
 These containers measure roughly 22 feet long, 8 feet wide, and 6 feet high.